Matthias-Panis/Freaky-Frikkers/TOS-commands.md

 - Ignoring these specified rules can get you kicked from the Server
 - Repeatedly violating these rules might even get you temp banned
 - Matti always has the last word.

+## 6 Banning
+### 6-1 Cheaters

+This is somewhat a guideline as we don't run any anti cheat for obvious reasons.
+I'm a forgiving person, i give DB banned people a 2nd chance here.
+If however that trust is violated the chances of u getting a unban is nearly non existent.
+(This applies to all cheaters)

+Rage hackers and obvious cheaters can be deported instantly.
+If however it's subtle or you suspect someone to be cheating.
+  - Check BF4DB
+  - Check stats etc
+If you're convinced DM Matti.
+I'll be the deciding factor.

+### 6-2 Ban appeals

+The person that banned the victim will be the deciding factor in a unban.
+Rage bans handed out will probably get unbanned by me whenever i check the ban list.
+The ban appeals is also what usually keeps all of you entertained so yes have fun.

+**In case of an actual cheater**

+Give them a 2nd chance but once that's violated well hahahahahahahahah gone.
+It also depends on how bad it was.

+### 6-3 Anticheat Script

+This will catch most rage hackers.
+The way it works it checks "DPS", "HSKR" and "KPM".
+If you get banned for it just dm i'll whitelist.
+It's somewhat adjusted to high stats but it could happen it still bans.

 *Happy farming :)*